 We could also talk about this first round in the main draw with a match that lasts 36 minutes and could have been much quicker.
 The Argentinians also played the diplomacy card by leaving one game in each set.
 We can clearly see the inconsistency of the system.

-Favorable for Wild Cards to boost and promote the padel in a country.
+In favor of Wild Cards to boost and promote padel in a country.
 But a Wild Card for a first round of the main draw of one of the biggest tournaments in the world?
-In the eyes of all fans of padel ?
+In the eyes of all padel fans?
 In the eyes of professional players who have been fighting for so many years for the chance to join a main draw?

-Finally, seeing these players who obviously have nothing to do with it sometimes being mocked for their level of padel in such a tournament, is this really doing them a favor?
+Finally, seeing these players who are obviously not responsible for anything sometimes mocked for their level of padel in such a tournament, is that really doing them a favor?

 We are waiting for your opinions.